jrdnwrth/artificial-intelligence/modeling.md

 >How one thinks.
 Simplifying the real-world into building blocks.
 So we can design ideas.
 In pictures?
 Verbally?
 Run through scenarios to see if they play out to our favor.

+### Curves
+    I am convinced that it comes down to curves.